Australia–New Zealand relations: Trade

 One example of a formerly longstanding trading issue unresolved by the closer economic relations was Australia's restriction of the import of apples from New Zealand owing to fear of introducing fire blight disease.
-A ban on importation of New Zealand apples into Australia had been in place since 1921, following the discovery of fire blight in New Zealand in 1919.
+A ban on the importation of New Zealand apples into Australia had been in place since 1921, following the discovery of fire blight in New Zealand in 1919.
 New Zealand authorities applied for re-admittance to the Australian market in 1986, 1989 and 1995, but the ban continued.
 Further talks over Australia's import restrictions on apples from New Zealand failed, and New Zealand initiated WTO dispute resolution proceedings in 2007.
 Only in 2010 did the WTO order Australia, over its sustained appeals and objections, to vary those import restrictions.

 The Australia New Zealand Leadership Forum is a business-led initiative designed to further develop Australia and New Zealand's bilateral relationship as well as their joint relations in the region.
 The ninth and most recent such convened on 9 April 2011.